skogsgren/spotlight/README.md

 `LANG` by either 'en' for English or 'sv' for Swedish.

 Output will be written to a txt-file with the base URL as filename (e.g.
-'theguardian.txt' for the example given above, as well as the same output being given in the terminal.
+'theguardian.txt' for the example given above), as well as the same output being given in the terminal.
 Example output for the command `python3 spotlight.py https://aftonbladet.se/ledare 1500 sv`: